Who doesn’t love the UK and its capital city, London?

 I love the traditional Ploughman’s lunch.
 You can’t go wrong with a slice of thick bread, English cheese, pickles, mustard, and sometimes a chutney.
 If I’m especially hungry I add a side of soup.
 This is also pub food though you can find upscale versions in what are known as gastropubs.

-Pubs are meant to be social places so I found myself eating in pubs often on both London trips.
+Pubs are meant to be social places and I found myself eating in pubs often on both London trips.
 Most pubs also serve Sunday Roast though you can find it in a more traditional restaurant.
 A Sunday Roast is a traditional meal consisting of meat, veggies, gravy, Yorkshire pudding, and some jellies or jams depending on the type of meat.
 My friends prepared a Sunday roast for me and it was lovely.

 Afternoon tea is a must.
 Go someplace a little fancy if you can afford it like Fortnum and Mason.